 - Carcases or viscera received, but subsequently found to be unfit for examination, will be disposed of without examination and charged for as if post-mortem examination had been carried out.

-- All samples accepted for testing or examination become the property of AFBI and may be subject to additional testing for purposes of disease and infectious agent surveillance and research and development.
+- All samples accepted for testing or examination by AFBI become the property of AFBI and the samples may be subject to additional testing.
+The anonymised data or results derived from such testing and any such additional testing may be further analysed for the purposes of disease and infectious agent surveillance and non-commercial research and development.

 - AFBI, in compliance with Data Protection legislation, may issue results of samples tested via a secure encrypted e-mail method, which may result in the customer or the veterinary surgeon holding both the encryption password and the encrypted results files together in the same in-box.
 If either the veterinary surgeon or the customer or, if different, the person who signs the AFBI Sample Submission form does not wish to receive the results of the testing using an encrypted method they should notify AFBI in writing at DSIBSample.Enquiries@afbini.gov.uk before or at the same time as the AFBI Sample Submission Form is completed and signed.